mlhartme/maven-accio/README.md

 * EventSpyDispatcher/EventSpy, used for plugin validation in Maven 3.9.3
 * ExecutionEventCatapult/ExecutionListener, used for console/log output
 but they do not load code like AbstractMavenLifecycleParticipant.

-## More class loading in Maven

-Maven manages class loading with Plexus ClassWorlds, new code is added via ClassRealms, and a ClassRealmManager controls all this.
-This manager has methods to create project, plugin, and extension realms.
-ProjectRealm is a composite of the contained extension realms.
-Plugin realms are used when invoking plugin.

-When loading a pom, the project realm and thus all plugin realms are created, which enabled extensions to override components used by Maven and thus inject code.
-Summon provides a BlockingClassRealmManager to avoid this.

 ## Core extension